kalniei/wl-docs/docs/user/short-link.md

 ```
 DELETE /v1/shorteners/${shortLinkId}`
 ```
-Recieved output: `"OK"` - we should consider change it.
+Received output: `"OK"` - we should consider change it.

 ### Edit Short Link